 EARNINGS PER SHARE - The Company utilizes the two-class method to report its earnings per share.
-The two-class method is an earnings allocation formula that determines earnings per share for each class of common stock according to dividends declared and participation rights in undistributed earnings (loss).
+The two-class method is an earnings allocation formula that determines earnings per share for each class of common stock according to dividends declared and participation rights in undistributed earnings.
 The Company's Certificate of Incorporation, as amended, states that Class B common shares are entitled to dividends at least 5% greater than dividends paid to Class A common shares, resulting in the two-class method of computing earnings per share.
-In computing earnings per share, the Company has allocated dividends declared to Class A and Class B based on amounts actually declared for each class of stock and 5% more of the undistributed earnings (loss) have been allocated to Class B shares than to the Class A shares on a per share basis.
-Basic earnings per common share are computed by dividing net earnings by the weighted average number of common shares outstanding during the period.
+In computing earnings per share, the Company has allocated dividends declared to Class A and Class B based on amounts actually declared for each class of stock and 5% more of the undistributed earnings have been allocated to Class B shares than to the Class A shares on a per share basis.
+Basic earnings per common share are computed by dividing net earnings by the weighted-average number of common shares outstanding during the period.
 Diluted earnings per common shares and potential common shares outstanding during the period.
+There were no potential common shares outstanding during the years ended December 31, 2013, 2012 or 2011 which would have had a dilutive effect on earnings per share.